-At the Harington Scheme we are committed to protecting and respecting your privacy.
+At Harington we are committed to protecting and respecting your privacy.

-This Policy explains when and why we collect personal information about Harington Scheme learners and their families and carers; the conditions under which we may disclose it to others; and how we keep it secure.
+This policy explains when and why we collect personal information about Harington learners and their families and carers; the conditions under which we may disclose it to others; and how we keep it secure.

-Any questions regarding this Policy and our privacy practices should be sent by email to firstname.lastname@example.org or by writing to The Harington Scheme, 55a Cholmeley Park, Highgate, London N6 5EH.
+Any questions regarding this policy and our privacy practices should be sent by email to email@example.com or by writing to: Harington, 55a Cholmeley Park, Highgate, London N6 5EH.
 Alternatively, you can telephone 020 3457 7997.

 Who are we?

-We are the Harington Scheme, a local charity which provides training and education for young adults with learning disabilities and/or difficulties, helping them to prepare for future employment, further education and community life.
-The Harington is a registered charity (no. 279376) and company limited by guarantee (no. 1467946).
+We are Harington, a local charity which provides training and education for young adults with learning disabilities and/or difficulties, helping them to prepare for future employment, further education and community life.
+Harington is a registered charity (no. 279376) and company limited by guarantee (no. 1467946).
 The registered address is 55a Cholmeley Park, Highgate, London N6 5EH.

-The organisation includes The Harington Gardeners, our own garden maintenance company, and the Harington Charity Shop.
+The organisation includes The Harington Gardeners, our own garden maintenance company, and the Harington Charity Shops.

 Statutory funds do not cover the full cost of our services; we rely on the generosity of individuals, companies and trusts who donate funds, and on our volunteers who give their time to support the charity.